Learning Outcomes

 This article has covered the following key knowledge points:

-- Understanding “case theory” as the guiding structure for application advocacy.
+- Understanding case theory as the guiding structure for application advocacy and adapting it as proceedings unfold.

-- Using facts and evidence to support or challenge each element of the legal test.
+- Relating facts to law and identifying disputed versus undisputed issues; mapping facts and evidence to each limb of the legal test.

-- Application preparation for summary judgment, bail, and injunctions.
+- Application preparation and structured submissions for summary judgment, strike out, set aside default judgment, relief from sanctions, bail, injunctions, and freezing orders.

 Key Terms and Concepts